Girls' Generation (2007 album)

 Girls' Generation is the debut studio album by South Korean girl group Girls' Generation, released by SM Entertainment on November 1, 2007.
 Recorded in Korean with minor phrases in English, Girls' Generation is a pop album with bubblegum influences.
 It spawned three singles: "Into the New World" in August 2007 as their debut single, the title track released simultaneously with the album, and "Kissing You" in January 2008.

 Following the album's release, Girls' Generation was ranked as the second best-selling album of November 2007, selling just over 49,400 copies.
-It was the 12th best-selling album of the year overall in South Korea, with sales of 56,800 copies; the CD single of "Into the New World" additionally sold over 22,800 copies within the year.
+It was the 12th best-selling album of the year overall in South Korea, with sales of 56,800 copies; The CD single of "Into the New World" additionally sold over 22,800 copies within the year.
 A reissue titled Baby Baby, with its single of the same name, was subsequently released on March 13, 2008.

 Singles

 "Into the New World" was initially released as Girls' Generation's debut single album, on August 2, 2007.
 The group started promoting the song on the SBS's Inkigayo on August 5, and subsequently had it reached number one on Mnet's M Countdown on October 11.
 It was later included on this album.
 The lead single, "Girls' Generation", written and produced by Lee Seung-chul and Song Jae-jun, was released on November 1, 2007.
 The song was originally sung by Lee Seung-chul in the 1980s.
 The original singer later appeared on M Countdown with the group to perform the song together.

 In early 2008, Girls' Generation began promoting the single, "Kissing You".
-The song won the group their first K-chart win, after achieving the number one position on the KBS's Music Bank February chart.
+The song won the group their first K-chart win, after achieving the number one position on KBS's Music Bank February chart.
 It also achieved the number one spot on three major music program chart rankings—Inkigayo, M Countdown and Music Bank.
 "Baby Baby" was released on March 17, 2008, and was the lead single of the repackaged album of the same name.
 The music video for the song contained scenes of the making of video of the "Girls' Generation" music video, and footage of the members working on the debut album.